caresetjournal/Hospital_Charge_Master_Data_Schema/ForHospitalDataTeams.md

 other formats machine readable but the documents must include enhanced structural elements.
 ```

-This specifically states that Spreadsheets need to be converted to CSV in order to count as machine readable.
+This specifically states that spreadsheets only count when they can be converted to CSV in order to count as machine readable.
+We simply require this demonstration upfront.

-This parallels information from the Federal CIO website, which [specifically lists acceptable open standards](https://project-open-data.cio.gov/open-standards/).
+This parallels information from the Federal CIO [Project Open Data website](https://project-open-data.cio.gov/principles/), which [specifically lists acceptable open standards](https://project-open-data.cio.gov/open-standards/).
+This notes that standards that require proprietary software are not open standards.

 ### Should we put the data inside a zip file?